-Croatia, and Istria in particular is famous for its interesting rocky coastline, crystal clear waters and seemingly endless islands and peninsulas along the coast.
-Many of the region’s beaches have been awarded the Blue Flag, an international symbol of a preserved, safe and pleasant beach environment and high-quality, clean water.
+Croatia, and Istria in particular, is famous for its interesting rocky coastline, crystal clear waters and seemingly endless islands and peninsulas along the coast.
+Many visit Croatia because the region’s beaches have been awarded the Blue Flag, an international symbol of a preserved, safe and pleasant beach environment and high-quality, clean water.
 The marinas dotted along the coastline offer space to moor anything from an impressive yacht to a small sailing boat attracting a fair number of nautical tourists to visit Croatia.

 Croatia is well-known for its medieval villages.
-The best known amongst these are the hilltop towns of Motovun and Groznjan, with their unspoilt examples of Venetian colonial architecture.
-Istria is often referred to as ‘little Tuscany’ thanks to its rolling hills offering an abundance of natural beauty, from deep forests and hilltop hamlets to jagged cliffs and red-earthed vineyards.
+The best known amongst these and worth a visit are the hilltop towns of Motovun and Groznjan, with their unspoilt examples of Venetian colonial architecture.
+Istria is often referred to by as ‘little Tuscany’ thanks to its rolling hills offering an abundance of natural beauty, from deep forests and hilltop hamlets to jagged cliffs and red-earthed vineyards.
 A visit of Croatia is not complete without seeing some of its beautiful villages.

 Istria is the hotspot for truffles with the highest-quality fruity fungus in Europe, which, unsurprisingly, is the highlight of the local cuisine and reason enough to visit Croatia for some!
 Devotees claim that once you have tasted the small, nut-shaped delicacy, nothing compares.
 Because no signs of the truffle appear above ground, dogs (or traditionally pigs) are used to seek them out by the delicious smell.
 Istrian truffle-hunting dogs are highly trained.
 Puppies begin training at two months, with only about 20% of these going on to have fully fledged ‘careers’ as truffle trackers.
 The truffle-hunting season starts in October, when some 3,000 people and 9,000 to 12,000 dogs wander the damp Motovun forests on the hunt for three months.